azat-co/practicalnode/chapter10/chapter10.md

 Pushing the Local Repository to GitHub
 --------------------------------------

-You can create a new repository in github.com via a web interface.
-Then, copy your newly created repo’s to the Git SSH URI, which looks something like `git@github.com:username/reponame`.
+You can create a new repository on github.com via a web interface.
+Then, copy your newly created repo's address (Git SSH URI), which looks something like `git@github.com:username/reponame`.
+Follow the steps to add the address to your local Git:

 1. Add the GitHub remote destination: